How to Avoid International ATM Fees When Traveling Abroad

 7. Credit Unions and International Fee Benefits

-8. Use Mobile Banking for Cash Alternatives
+8. Use Mobile Banking and Card Payments to Reduce Cash Needs

 9. Additional Tips for Reducing ATM Fees Overseas